jouhaina-nasri/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-Breast Cancer Detection and Classification Using Deep CNN Techniques

 This project applies deep convolutional neural networks (CNNs) to classify breast tumor images into benign or malignant categories.
 It includes a complete ML workflow with training, evaluation, and a simple Flask web interface for real-time predictions.